 - undertake awareness sessions and disseminate materials and information to Employees and Students;

-- Students who require assistance to make a formal Complaint to the Vice Chancellor or an external third party will be supported by a Student Guild Advocate to do so.
+- Students who require assistance to make a formal Complaint to the Vice-Chancellor or an external third party will be supported by a Student Guild Advocate to do so.

 - Where the Complaint involves offences under the Criminal Code such as sexual assault, rape, indecent exposure, assault, stalking or obscene communication which has occurred on University property, or whilst engaged in University related activity which may be off-campus, the Student or Employee, shall be informed of their right to report the matter to police and will be provided with information on the nearest sexual assault service in addition to any other options under these procedures.
-The Complaint shall be immediately forwarded by the Harassment and Diversity Contact Officer to the Student Equity Office for actioning.
+The Complaint shall be immediately forwarded by the Inclusion Officer to the Student Equity Office for actioning.

-5.2.2 Responsibilities of Harassment and Diversity Contact Officers
+5.2.2 Responsibilities of Inclusion Officers

-Harassment and Diversity Contact Officers must forward the Statistical Data Collection Sheet and other records on any Student client to the Student Equity Office as required.
+Inclusion Officers must forward the Statistical Data Collection Sheet and other records on any Student client to the Student Equity Office as required.
 These records must keep only details of meeting dates and persons attending.
 They do not keep records of advice given or options discussed or any other confidential information.

-5.2.3 Appointment of Harassment and Diversity Contact Officers
+5.2.3 Appointment of Inclusion Officers